|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

-The BSCL2 gene mutation identified in some individuals with Charcot-Marie-Tooth disease changes one of the protein building blocks (amino acids) used to make seipin.
+The BSCL2 gene mutation identified in some individuals with Charcot-Marie-Tooth disease changes one of the protein building blocks (amino acids) in the seipin protein.
 Specifically, the amino acid asparagine is replaced with the amino acid serine at protein position 88 (written as Asn88Ser or N88S).
-It is unclear how this mutation causes this disorder.
+It is unclear how this mutation causes the disorder.
 The mutation probably alters the structure of seipin, causing it to fold into an incorrect 3-dimensional shape.
-Research findings indicate that misfolded seipin proteins accumulate in the endoplasmic reticulum.
+Research findings indicate that misfolded seipin proteins build up in the endoplasmic reticulum.
 This accumulation likely damages and kills motor neurons, which leads to muscle weakness in the arms and legs, a characteristic feature of Charcot-Marie-Tooth disease.

-At least two BSCL2 gene mutations have been identified in people with distal hereditary motor neuropathy, type V. These mutations change single amino acids used to make seipin.
+At least two BSCL2 gene mutations have been identified in people with distal hereditary motor neuropathy, type V, a progressive disorder that affects motor neurons in the spinal cord.
+It results in muscle weakness and affects movement of the hands and feet.
+The mutations that can cause this disorder each change a single amino acid in the seipin protein.
 In one mutation, the amino acid serine is replaced with the amino leucine at position 90 (written as Ser90Leu or S90L).
-The other is the N88S mutation.
+The other is the N88S mutation, described above.

-It is unclear how BSCL2 gene mutations cause distal hereditary motor neuropathy, type V. These mutations probably alter the structure of seipin, causing it to fold into an incorrect 3-dimensional shape.
-Research findings indicate that misfolded seipin proteins accumulate in the endoplasmic reticulum.
+It is unclear how BSCL2 gene mutations cause distal hereditary motor neuropathy, type V. These genetic changes probably alter the structure of seipin, causing it to fold into an incorrect 3-dimensional shape.
+Research findings indicate that misfolded seipin proteins build up in the endoplasmic reticulum.
 This accumulation likely damages and kills motor neurons, which leads to muscle weakness.